osohq/oso/new-docs/content/python/getting-started/application/index.md

   - /getting-started/application/index.html
 ---

-# Add To Your Application
+# Add Oso to an Application

-This guide covers a little more detail about how to add Oso to your application.
+This guide covers a little more detail about how to add Oso to an application.

 Whereas in the [Quickstart]({{< relref path="getting-started/quickstart"